numfocus/DISCOVER-Cookbook/DISCOVER/01_about.md

 - Most of the material contained herein is written from the U.S. perspective (e.g. Americans with Disabilities Act (ADA) protections).
 - Something to be aware of: some U.S. states may have discriminatory laws in place which could affect whether or not you should choose to host an event or conference there.
 - We welcome input on considerations for events and conferences in other countries.
-- Additional considerations made need to be made for very remote event locations with no public transit, e.g. for folks who are mobility impaired.
+- Additional considerations may need to be made for very remote event locations with no public transit, e.g. for folks who are mobility impaired.

 ---